TaktiCool/CLib/docs/localization.md

-# Localisation
+# Localization

 > Maintainer: joko // Jonas

-A Localisation system for the Server Side Nature of the CLib framework.
-The system Reads Eather from the Stringtable or the [`CfgCLibLocalisation`] config class
+A Localization system for the Server Side Nature of the CLib framework.
+The system Reads Eather from the Stringtable or the [`CfgCLibLocalization`] config class

-## CfgCLibLocalisation
+## CfgCLibLocalization
 ```sqf
 class CLib {
     class TestTranslation { // Translation is accassable as STR_CLib_TestTranslation